Izzie2021/Book-Search-Engine/README.md

-# Book Search Engine Starter Code
+# Book Search Engine
-This week's challenge is to create a
+This week's challenge is to create a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+The app will be built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.

 ## User Story
 > A